Project Information Memorandum (PIM)

 How do I apply for a PIM?

-A PIM can be applied for through filling out the Form 2 application form.
-This is the same form that is used for Building Consent applications.
-When completing this form you have the option of:
+A PIM can be applied for through filling out the Form 2, also used for Building Consent applications:

 - Applying for a PIM only